Fort Myers home insurance

 Here's your guide to finding affordable home insurance in Fort Myers.

-However, the Southwestern Florida coast is a favorite destination for hurricanes and flooding as well.
-In addition to weather threats, the ground is constantly shifting, creating major sinkhole problems.
-These risks make finding Florida homeowners insurance a bit tricky.
-Many major carriers have pulled out of underwriting homes, leaving homeowners scrambling for proper coverage.
+However, the Southwestern Florida coast is also a favorite destination for hurricanes.
+In addition to weather threats, the ground is constantly shifting, creating the potential for major sinkhole problems.
+Put together, these risks make finding affordable homeowners insurance a bit tricky.

 When buying home insurance, you want to protect the structure, your belongings, and yourself against liability.
-Make sure you have the following homeowners insurance protection:
+Make sure you have the following coverage in your homeowners insurance:

 • Replacement cost coverage: Repairs or rebuilds your home to its pre-claim condition.